isolver/ECEM13_PyET/source/content/iohub.rst

     * XInput compatible gamepads
     * Remote ioHub Server instances
     * **Eye Trackers, via the ioHub Common Eye Tracking Interface**

+The ioHub is designed to solve several issues in experiments involving eyetracking and other high-throughput data collection.
+    * Asynchronous from the stimulus presentation process so that all hardware polling or callback handling occurs at a high rate.
+Events are collected and time stamped if necessary regardless of what the experiment is doing (loading images or videos, waiting for the next retrace start, etc.
+    * Not only asynchronous but running on a separate core (assuming you have more than one).
+That means intensive data collection doesn't result in sloppy timing in stimulus presentation
+    * Can also save high-throughput data to disk using without impacting either stimulus presentation or data collection, and quickly query and access very large data sets.

 PsychoPy.ioHub MultiProcess Design